SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

 # Train

+  Download data into <your_path>/data

+  The data folder should have 'train', 'val', 'test' subfolder

+  To train the vanila model,

-  python train.py datasets/<your_data_path>/
+    python train.py <your_path>/data ./result

-  train.py is for training with baseline model.

-  train_with_deep_dual_conv.py is for training with improved architecture which use dual deep dilated convolution layers.
+  To train with deep dilated convolution architecture model,

-  rain_with_various_loss.py is for training the various loss function.
-The newly adapted loss function is explained in the paper in summary folder.
+    python train_with_deep_dual_conv.py <your_path>/data ./result

+  To model with adapted loss functions (for better image quality)

+    python train_with_various_loss.py <your_path>/data ./result

 # Inference